push10-seanl/p10MapKit/readme.md

 The array is used to generate the actual HTML elements of list results, as well as the mapbox map markers.

 This function also initializes the markerController.js function, which handles click events on results listings and markers.

-**TODO: if you are returning data from ALM or facetWP, etc, make the array of results optional.
-Instead of generating the list of result elements, skip this step and just generate map markers from the results loaded on the page**

 ## searchfilter() and selectFilter() functions